LordSlothalot/unigames_webapp/backend/README.md

 run `export FLASK_APP=app/routes.py` and try again

 > Note: you have to run `pipenv shell` every time you open a new terminal

+## By Virtualenv
+install Virtualenv to your host machine

+run `virtualenv venv` to create a virtual environment

+run `source venv/bin/active` to activate the virtual environment

+install all packages via command `pip install requirements.txt`

+run `flask run` to run the server